Generalized quantum Chernoff bound: Introduction

-However, in many practical scenarios, the states to be distinguished are not fully specified and may lack a simple tensor product structure.
-Instead, one only knows that the states belong to different sets of quantum states, which may exhibit arbitrary correlations and lack i.i.d. structure.
-Existing results do not directly apply to this general setting.
-Recent progress has been made in the asymmetric (Stein's) regime, where the type-II error is minimized subject to a constraint on the type-I error~\cite{fang2024generalized}.
-In this work, we address the symmetric hypothesis testing scenario for discriminating between two (or more) sets of quantum states, thereby generalizing the quantum Chernoff bound to the general composite and correlated settings.
+Existing results do not directly address this general scenario.
+While recent progress has been made in the asymmetric (Stein's) regime for binary hypotheses, where the type-II error is minimized subject to a constraint on the type-I error~\cite{fang2024generalized}, the symmetric hypothesis testing for multiple sets of quantum states remains open.
+In this work, we resolve this gap by establishing generalized quantum Chernoff bounds for the discrimination of multiple sets of quantum states, thereby extending the quantum Chernoff bound to the general composite correlated settings.